Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-Dong’s note: I originally published this frequently-revised piece on October 30, 2022, and last updated it on January 25, 2023, to add or remove options accordingly.
+Dong’s note: I originally published this frequently-revised piece on October 30, 2022, and last updated it on December 7, 2024.

-In return, the 6GHz band has a noticeably shorter range than the 5GHz and 2.4GHz bands.
-And that makes things tricky for Wi-Fi 6E mesh systems — no band can work reliably as the backhaul without signal loss.
+This band is cleaner and, therefore, can achieve the top speed more efficiently with better reliability.
+On the downside, the 6GHz has a noticeably shorter range than the 5GHz and 2.4GHz.
+And that makes things tricky for Wi-Fi 6E mesh systems—no band can work reliably as the backhaul without signal loss.

-The point is this: If you’re looking into Wi-Fi 6E mesh with hopes of fast wireless performance (and rightfully so), it’s best to use it via wired backhauling — using network cables to link the hardware.
-And if you want the best possible performance, Multi-Gig backhauling is the way to go.
+The point is this: If you’re looking into Wi-Fi 6E mesh with hopes of fast wireless performance (and rightfully so), it’s best to use it via wired backhauling—get your home wired!
+If wiring is not an option, you should stick with a tri-band Wi-Fi 6 system that supports UNII-4.

 In networking, network cables are always much better than wireless in speed and reliability.

-Sure, a Wi-Fi 6E mesh system will work in a wireless configuration — sometimes even quite well if you live in an airy home with lots of open spaces.
-Most of the time, though, your mileage will vary greatly and the performance more often than not is much lower than your expectations.
+A Wi-Fi 6E mesh system will work in a wireless configuration—even quite well if you live in an airy home.
+However, most of the time, your mileage will vary significantly in both real-world sustained rates and coverage.

-6. TP-Link Deco XE200: A solid mesh that’s also a missed opportunity
+2. TP-Link Deco XE200: A solid mesh that’s somewhat a missed opportunity

 TP-Link Deco XE200 AXE11000 Whole Home Mesh Wi-Fi 6E System comes with two identical routers.

-TP-Link Deco XE200 AXE11000 Whole Home Mesh Wi-Fi 6E System includes two identical routers.
+Best Wi-Fi 6E mesh systems: TP-Link Deco XE200 AXE11000 Wi-Fi 6E System includes two identical routers.
 Each has a 10Gbps Muti-Gig port and two Gigabit ports.

-The Deco XE200 is a significant upgrade to the XE75 below.
-Unfortunately, having just one Multi-Gig port, it fails to be the ultimate mesh — there’s no chance for us to get a Multi-Gig wired backhauling setup out of it.
+The Deco XE200 is the highest-tier Wi-Fi 6E mesh system in TP-Link’s popular Deco family.
+Unfortunately, having just one Multi-Gig port, it fails to be the ultimate mesh—there’s no chance for a Multi-Gig wired backhauling setup unless you use it in the AP mode with a multi-Gigabit non-Wifi router.

 TP-Link Deco XE200's Rating